Here’s an idea for an experiment:

 No more hunger.

 Let them spend their days sitting around.

 Give them magic screens to keep them busy and make them earn their keep while they’re sitting down.
 Have their superiors in the hierarchy consistently overload them with unreasonable demands to maximise their stress levels.

 Deprive them of sleep.
 Increase above demands if necessary.

 Provide them with more magic screens at home so they don’t have to go out to be entertained.

 Give them energy-saving devices like cars, elevators and battery-powered pepper-grinders.

-It’s only been a few decades since the start of this evolutionary experiment but we're already beginning to see some significant effects: one third of the world’s population is now overweight or obese.
+It’s only a few decades since the start of this evolutionary experiment yet we're already beginning to see some significant effects: one third of the world’s population is now overweight or obese.